crwdns2915892:0crwdne2915892:0

 -

-Use your hand to gently lift the top portion of the Chromebook from the bottom portion of it to avoid damaging the ribbon cables.
+In order to avoid damaging ribbon cables, gently lift the top portion of the Chromebook from the bottom portion.

 -